aduerig/advent_of_code/2023/README.md

 # 2023, solved 25/25

 ## TODO
+* understand the polynomial curve fitting from problem 9
+* understand pick's theorem and shoelace formula from 18
 * understand some of the linear algebra from 24
 * write a min cut randomizer for 25
-* understand pick's theorem and shoelace formula from 18
-* understand the polynomial curve fitting from problem 9
+* look up what connected components are for 25

 ## retrospective notes